 Porcini can be harvested very young and at just four to six inches in height.
-When they’re this fresh out of the ground the flesh is almost completely white and the mushroom can be sliced and pan fried.
-As the mushroom grows older it also grows mush bigger – we’re talking a foot wide and tall.
-At this stage the pores on the underside of the cap start elongating and turning green-yellow.
+When they’re this fresh out of the ground the flesh is almost completely white and the mushroom can be sliced and pan-fried.
+As the mushroom grows older it also grows much bigger.
+At this stage, the pores on the underside of the cap start elongating and turning green-yellow.
 It’s still very much edible but is better suited for risottos and pasta dishes since this spore part tends to become a bit slimy.
 Larger porcini also tend to suffer more slug and insect damage.
 More on that further below.

-Drying Porcini is easy.
-First clean the stem and cap with a damp cloth to remove dirt, debris, pine needles, etc., but don’t immerse the mushroom in water or it may become slimy.
-The top of the cap will have a brown skin that most people prefer to remove.
-You can do this by peeling it back with your fingers or if that’s difficult, slice the mushroom up and pull the skin off afterwards.
+Drying porcini is easy.
+First clean the stem and cap with a damp cloth to remove dirt, debris, pine needles, etc., but avoid washing the mushroom in water or it may become slimy.
+The top of the cap will have brown skin that most people prefer to remove.
+You can do this by peeling it back with your fingers or if that’s difficult, slice the mushroom up and pull the skin off afterward.

 Once dried, the mushrooms can be a little flexible but light and not squishy to the touch.
-Allow them to cool to room temperature then store them in a sealed container like tupperware or a mason jar.
+Allow them to cool to room temperature then store them in a sealed container such as Tupperware or a mason jar.
 Kept out of the light they’ll last at least a year.

 You use dried porcini in cooking by reconstituting them first.
-Cover a handful with boiling water and both the mushrooms and the resulting broth is delicious in risottos, pasta and other savoury dishes.
+Cover a handful with boiling water and both the mushrooms and the resulting broth are delicious in risottos, pasta, and other savory dishes.

 One way to use Porcini pieces that are small or odd, or from the stem is to first dry the mushroom and then pulse it into a powder.
-Use the powder to make broth, sauces, or flavour homemade dishes like pasta.
-Last year I used Porcini powder to flavour handmade Gnocchi and I have plans to do the same this week for friends.
+Use the powder to make broth, sauces, or flavor homemade dishes like pasta.
+Last year I used porcini powder to flavor handmade Gnocchi and I have plans to do the same this week for friends.
 Here’s the recipe if you’d like to try it out too.